christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 Classical programming defines **variables** that hold values, and operations to modify their values.

 In symbolic programming, it's more about building a graph of operations, that will be compiled later for execution.
 Such an architecture enables the code to be executed indifferently on **CPU** or **GPU** for example.
+Symbols are an abstraction of where it is executed.

-The second aspect of symbolic computing is that it is much more like *mathematical function*, for example let's define an addition :
+The second aspect of symbolic computing is that it is much more like *mathematical functions or formulas*, that can be added, multiplied, differentiated, ... to give other math functions.
+For example let's define an addition :

 ```python
 # tensorflow